 I designed a new free printable election coloring map for this year, and am delighted to share it with you.
 You can download my free printable USA Election Coloring Map and share it with your kids too (or print it out for yourself & friends too!)

 I voted a couple of weeks ago when my vote-by-mail ballot arrived.
-I love the vote-by-mail process in Oregon.
-I think it actually encourages voters to make more thoughtful decisions and also makes it so much easier for people to vote instead of facing the prospect of standing in line for hours in rain or snow.
+Gotta love the vote-by-mail process in Oregon!
+It actually encourages voters to make more thoughtful decisions and also makes it so much easier for people to vote instead of facing the prospect of standing in line for hours in rain or snow.

 If you are heading out to the polls tomorrow --and I hope you are if you have not had the chance to vote early -- thank you.
 Thank you for doing your patriotic duty in making your voice heard through your vote.
 Regardless of how you vote, please know that your vote will make a difference.